fsprojects/FAKE/help/markdown/fake-gettingstarted.md

 #load "./.fake/myscript.fsx/intellisense.fsx"
 ```

+> Note: `storage: none` is currently required because of a bug.

 Where you can add all the [fake modules](fake-fake5-modules.html) you need.

 - run the script to restore your dependencies and setup the intellisense support: `fake run myscript.fsx`.